 The Summer Institute was launched in 2004 in partnership with Duke University, which continues to work closely with EWH in the Summer Institutes in Nicaragua and Tanzania.
 Texas A&M University joined with EWH as a second academic partner beginning in 2013, and co-sponsors the program in Rwanda.

 The Summer Institute is open to up to 70 qualified people from all countries, and admissions are competitive.
 Although a majority of participants are undergraduate and graduate students, the program often includes postgraduates and some young professionals.

 Summer Institute participants spend nine weeks in-country.
 During the first month, students are paired and live with a local family, take language classes, and undergo rigorous training in how to diagnose and repair broken medical equipment.
 In the second month, students are deployed in pairs to local hospitals and clinics where they install and repair medical equipment, train and work with local staff, take inventory, solve problems and perform other engineering duties.

 In Rwanda, there is additional emphasis on design, innovation and product production for under-resourced areas.
 The work conducted through the Summer Institute is both life-saving for the patients and communities served, and life-changing for the students at the heart of the program.

 Application materials, financial aid and other information can be found in the menu on the right side of this page.
 Online live virtual info sessions are available to find out more.
-The final deadline to apply for the coming summer is January 26th, 2015.
-We also offer early decision, click here for more information.
+The final deadline to apply for the coming summer is January 19th, 2016.
+We also offer two rounds of early decision, click here for more information.